 - Long and Short weapons like stick and dagger or sword and dagger.

 - Flexible weapons like the sarong, whip, rope, or chain.

 - Empty hand fighting consisting of punching, kicking, sophisticated grappling arts, and counter weapon tactics.

 This will vary depending upon each system…

 As evidenced through the many languages spoken in the islands, the Philippines have been the epicenter for cultural confluence since at least 800AD.
-From various waves of Malay and Indonesian migration, Chinese and Indian traders, and later Spanish, American, and Japanese occupation, many cultures have left their mark on the people and cultures of the archipelago.
+From various waves of Malay and Indonesian migration, Chinese and Indian traders, and later Spanish, American, and Japanese occupation, many cultures have left their mark on the archipelago people and cultures.

-In the 1946, shortly after the end of WWII and the expiration of the Tydings-McDuffie Act, the Philippines were granted their independence from the United States.
+In 1946, shortly after the end of WWII and the Tydings-McDuffie Act’s expiration, the Philippines were granted their independence from the United States.
 The notion of a unified country called the Philippines is only 65 years old.
 As such, many separatist groups founded on principles of religious and ethnic separatism exist in the islands.
 This makes some parts of the Philippines some of the most dangerous places in the world.
 This fact is reflected in the necessity for such an efficient family of fighting systems.
-FMA is one of the top cultural exports of the Philippines and overall it plays well into a national Filipino identity.
-With a history of occupation by and resistance to foreign powers, the practitioner of Filipino Martial Arts is participating in a warrior tradition founded on courage in the face of battle and potential annihilation.
+FMA is one of the Philippines’ top cultural exports, and overall, it plays well into a national Filipino identity.
+With a history of occupation and resistance to foreign powers, the practitioner of Filipino Martial Arts participates in a warrior tradition founded on courage in the face of battle and potential annihilation.